-Here are 17 research-inspired social skills activities for kids, organized loosely according to age-group.
+Here are 17 research-inspired social skills activities for kids, organized by age-group.
 I begin with games suitable for the youngest children, and end with social skills activities appropriate for older kids and teens.

-Babies are capable of spontaneous acts of kindness, but they can be shy around new people.
-How can we teach them that a new person is a friend?
+Young children — including some babies — are capable of spontaneous acts of kindness, but they can be shy around new people.
+So how can we teach them that a new person is a friend?

-When Rodolfo Barragan and Carol Dweck (2015) tested this simple tactic on 1- and 2-year-olds, the children seemed to flip a switch.
+When psychologists Rodolfo Cortes Barragan and Carol Dweck (2014) tested this simple tactic on 1- and 2-year-olds, the children seemed to flip a switch.

 Young children are often inclined to help other people.
 How can we encourage this impulse?
 Research suggests that joint singing and music-making are effective social skills activities for fostering cooperative, supportive behavior.

-You take a bunch of preschoolers who don't know each other, and direct their attention to a "pond" -- a blue blanket spread on the floor with several "lily pads" on it.
+First, you take a bunch of preschoolers who don’t know each other, and direct their attention to a “pond” — a blue blanket spread on the floor with several “lily pads” on it.
 Toy frogs sit on the lily pads.

 Then you tell the children the frogs are sleeping.
 It’s morning, and the frogs need our help to wake up!
 So you give the children simple music instruments (like maracas), and ask them to sing a little wake-up song while they walk around the pond in time with the music.